zackmdavis/Less_Wrong_Drafts/said_scrap.md

 > Now, one could make the reply here

-Thanks, it's important that I address that.
+Thanks, it's important that I address that!
 I added a paragraph:

 > One could argue that it's ungrateful nonsense to complain about influence someone obtains via administering a website that they created.
 The LessWrong 2.0 team built and maintained the current version of the website (albeit seeded with the database of posts and comments from its predecessor), and it was a lot of hard work at great personal expense: of course they're going to run it as they see fit.
 This "our website, our rules" view may have merit, but it's important to notice that it's a _different_ view than the "inherited [...] a really important cultural institution" view.
 This section is only arguing that the Achmiz ban is unjustified with respect to the cultural institution view, which may not hold—but if it doesn't, it would be dishonest to [motte-and-bailey](https://slatestarcodex.com/2014/11/03/all-in-all-another-brick-in-the-motte/) between the two views, claiming when convenient that LW 2.0 is the fulfillment of Salamon's call for a single locus of discussion for the rationalist community, but insisting when challenged that it's just Habryka's personally curated forum, one of many in the diaspora.